wang-nima/Sudoku/README.md

-# Directed Research
+# Sudoku Game

-This is a game project directed by professor Mike.
+This is a directed research project directed by professor Zyda from Univerisity of Southern California.